Tiendil/tiendil-org-content/content/posts/2024-027-goodharts-law-not-useful/en.md

 > - the percentage of detail page views where the products were in stock (you don’t get credit if you add items but can’t keep them in stock), which was ultimately finalized as
 > - the percentage of detail page views where the products were in stock and immediately ready for two-day shipping, which ended up being called Fast Track In Stock.

-For details, I recommend going to the [original post](https://commoncog.com/goodharts-law-not-useful/).
+For details, I recommend visiting the [original post](https://commoncog.com/goodharts-law-not-useful/).